lodsdvr/explore-mage/README.md

 ```
 2. Ensure the docker container is running either in the Docker Desktop or the terminal where you run the command above.

-❗⚠️ **Had to install a 3rd party dependency manually in the docker container since the requirements file doesn't seem to work** ⚠️❗
+### ❗⚠️ Had to install a 3rd party dependency manually in the docker container since the requirements file doesn't seem to work ⚠️❗

+***Open another command prompt and follow below***

 Windows:
 ```bash